History of Robin Roberts (newscaster) in Timeline

 In 2011, Robin Roberts hosted the Academy Awards preshow for ABC.

-April 2012: Good Morning America Became Number One Morning Show
+April 2012: Good Morning America becomes number one morning show

-In April 2012, under the Roberts-Stephanopoulos team, Good Morning America became the number-one morning show, beating NBC's Today.
+In April 2012, the Robin Roberts-George Stephanopoulos team led Good Morning America back to the top of the ratings.
+The program became the number-one morning show again, beating NBC's Today.

-In 2012, Robin Roberts was inducted into the Women's Basketball Hall of Fame for her contributions to women's basketball through broadcasting and play.
+In 2012, Robin Roberts was inducted into the Women's Basketball Hall of Fame for her contributions to women's basketball through her broadcasting work and play.

-On February 20, 2013, Robin Roberts returned to Good Morning America after taking a leave for a bone marrow transplant.
+On February 20, 2013, Robin Roberts returned to Good Morning America (GMA) after taking a leave to undergo a bone marrow transplant.

 December 2013: Publicly Acknowledged Sexual Orientation